Personal Social and Health Education (PSHE)

 An effective PSHE curriculum can further support in removing barriers to learning for children, therefore significantly improving their ability and capacity to participate fully in all areas of the curriculum.
 As a result, children are provided with the skills and understanding needed in order to effectively manage their own learning across all curriculum areas, both now and in their future education.

 Our PSHE education makes a significant contribution to children’s personal development whereby they build confidence, resilience and self-esteem in order to support them in identifying and managing risk, making informed life choices, developing an understanding of themselves and shaping their own identities, in order to flourish in our ever-changing society.
 In providing children with a high quality PSHE curriculum, they are also given the confidence to tackle many of the moral, social and cultural issues they may face, as they grow into respectful citizens.
 Developing this understanding of themselves, others and the world around them, supports children in developing and maintaining positive relationships, managing their emotions and ensuring they look after their own wellbeing, therefore developing the skills and attitudes needed to lead healthy, safe and fulfilling lives.
-Our Curriculum Drivers of growth mindset, community and environment shape every aspect of PSHE are embedded in teaching and learning and develop the child as a whole.
+Our Curriculum Drivers of growth mindset, community, environment and language development shape every aspect of PSHE, are embedded in teaching and learning and develop the child as a whole.

-Here is an overview of the curriculum objectives for our new scheme of learning for PSHE.
+Here is an overview of the curriculum objectives for our new scheme of learning for PSHE